 Katie Grogan, DMH, MA

-Dr. Grogan brings with her many years of cross-functional experience at the nexus of education and health care, with a background in interdisciplinary collaboration, program design, and complex project management.
-Prior to joining CAPC, she directed the medical humanities and bioethics program at NYU Grossman School of Medicine.
+Katie Grogan brings with her many years of cross-functional experience at the nexus of education and health care, with a background in interdisciplinary collaboration, program design, and complex project management.
+She directed the medical humanities and bioethics program at NYU Grossman School of Medicine.
 She significantly expanded the program's reach during her tenure, most notably through establishing a highly successful medical ethics and humanities research fellowship.
 Dr. Grogan is passionate about improving health care by bridging disciplinary silos and supporting learners across the entire medical education continuum.
 She has published and presented her work in peer-reviewed journals, such as the Journal of Medical Humanities, and national organizations, such as the American Society of Bioethics and Humanities.

 Dr. Grogan received a bachelor's degree in English and American Literature from NYU, a master's degree in Humanities and Social Thought from NYU, and a doctorate in Medical Humanities from Drew University.
 She also holds a certificate in Bioethics from Albert Einstein College of Medicine and is currently pursuing a certificate in Narrative Medicine from Columbia University.